Platypus: Quick, Cheap, and Powerful Refinement of LLMs: Introduction

 The Mixture of Experts approach~\cite{shen2023mixtureofexperts, shazeer2017outrageously} employs conditional computation, activating network sections based on individual examples.
 This technique boosts model capacity without a linear rise in computation.
 Sparse variants, like the Switch Transformer~\cite{fedus2022switch}, activate select experts per token or example, introducing network sparsity.
 Such models excel in scalability across domains and retention in continual learning, as seen with Expert Gate~\cite{expertgate}.
 Yet, ineffective expert routing can result in under-training and uneven specialization of experts.

-Following the recent arrival of LoRA is Quantized-LoRA (QLoRA)~\cite{dettmers2023qlora}, which has been recognized as an efficient and cost-effective methodology.
+Following the recent arrival of LoRA is Quantized\-LoRA (QLoRA)~\cite{dettmers2023qlora}, which has been recognized as an efficient and cost-effective methodology.
 The authors of~\cite{dettmers2023qlora} concurrently released Guanaco, a new model family.
-The best Guanaco models currently rank \nth{7} and \nth{12} on the Hugging Face leaderboard as of this report's release.
+The best Guanaco models currently rank \nth{7} and \nth{12} on the Hugging Face leaderboard as of the time of writing.
 Notwithstanding, our initial decision to employ LoRA occurred before the release of QLoRA, and we stuck with it since it proved effective within our existing workflow—namely being compatible and successful at model merging.
 Since our future goals include reducing training time and cost, we would be excited to use quantized LoRA in our pipeline and compare results.

 Other approaches have centered on training LLMs in specific tasks such as coding~\cite{luo2023wizardcoder}, quantitative reasoning~\cite{lewkowycz2022solving}, and biomedical knowledge~\cite{singhal2023expertlevel}.
 This specialized training has its own merits.
 By focusing on narrower domains, these models can achieve higher accuracy rates and more relevant output in their respective fields.